JeffDeCola/my-go-examples/blockchain/bitcoin-ledger/README.md

 ![IMAGE - bitcoin-transaction-flow-from-block-to-block - IMAGE](../../docs/pics/bitcoin-transaction-flow-from-block-to-block.jpg)

-## ADDING A TRANSACTION TO the pendingBlock
+## ADDING A TRANSACTION TO THE pendingBlock

 Here are the steps when adding a transaction request to the pendingBlock,